Businesses Forget. We Codify.

 How long does it take to build a Business Playbook?

 Phase 1 of the ControlShift engagement, 16 weeks, captures and codifies the 8 to 12 core processes that drive most of the business.
-The output is a working Business Playbook with the underlying Codified Operational Intelligence for those processes.
+The output is a working Business Playbook, delivered in your Operational Intelligence Hub, with the underlying Codified Operational Intelligence for those processes.

-Phase 2 (deploying it to the team, integrating it into daily workflows, standing up drift detection) is a separate follow-on engagement.
+Phase 2 (deploying it to the team, integrating it into daily workflows, standing up the monthly drift-detection review rhythm) is a separate follow-on engagement.
 The 16-Week Roadmap walks through Phase 1 week by week.

 What's the difference between a Business Playbook and a folder of SOPs?